Arnoldzzz21/Superstore-Project/README.md

+# Superstore Sales & Profitability Analysis

-Superstore Project
+## Project Objective
-This project analyzes the Superstore dataset to evaluate sales, profit, customer segments, product categories, and regional performance.
-The objective is to identify business trends, profitability drivers, and opportunities to improve sales and operational decisions using Python, Pandas, Matplotlib, and Seaborn.
+"The objective of this project is to analyze the Sample Superstore dataset to identify the key factors affecting profitability.
+The analysis combines Exploratory Data Analysis (EDA), Customer Segmentation using K-Means Clustering, and a Linear Regression model to explain and predict profit based on business variables."

+The insights obtained are later presented in an interactive dashboard to support business decision-making.
 ## Live Dashboard
 View it here: https://arnoldzzz21.github.io/Superstore-Project/dashboardsuperstore.html